Search by Instrument

 Sing Ing Ho

-Ms. Ho received numerous awards and scholarships, and was an accompanist for the Choir/Choral Society under Robert White and Dr. Lawrence Eiseman.
+Ms. Ho received numerous awards and scholarships and was an accompanist for the Choir/Choral Society under Robert White and Dr. Lawrence Eiseman.
 She also performed with the Violin and the Wind Repertoire Ensemble under Daniel Phillips and Ronald Roseman at Queens College.

-From 1995-97 Ms. Ho toured with the Canticum Novum as an accompanist under Harold Rosenbaum, and as a member of a piano/violin duo with Penny Ho, with whom she continues to perform in such places as Queens College, Colgate and Yale University.
-Ms. Ho has also performed extensively throughout Europe, specifically in noted concert halls in Salzburg, Vienna, London and at the Saracusa Music Festival in Sicily.
+She has toured with the Canticum Novum as an accompanist under Harold Rosenbaum and as a member of a piano/violin duo with Penny Ho, with whom she continues to perform in such places as Queens College, Colgate, and Yale University.
+Ms. Ho has also performed extensively throughout Europe, specifically in noted concert halls in Salzburg, Vienna, London and at the Saracusa Summer Music Festival in Sicily.